Unclaimed boa constrictor skin.

 Instead, it looks like a department store.
 A floor plan directs you to familiar shopping sections such as electronics, books, and sports equipment.
 Clothes are neatly displayed on racks, all cleaned and pressed (UBC runs the largest dry cleaning plant in Alabama).
 There's virtually no chance that the iPad or laptop you buy will have personal information, as every device is digitally wiped.

 UBC winnows what it gets to what it feels is the best stuff, then moves it out to its racks and bins.
 Inventory is based on whatever UBC receives, although the store -- as you might expect -- has lots of typical travel items such as clothes, shoes, paperback books, and golf clubs.
 And, of course, luggage.
-Thousands of digital cameras and noise-canceling headphones hang in baggies, a consumer electronics morgue.
+Thousands of noise-canceling headphones hang in baggies -- a real consumer electronics morgue.
 UBC gets so many donut-shaped neck pillows that it donates them to nursing homes.

 Unclaimed Hoggle puppet.